pbhoy/ZapNest_Analysis/README.md

 ## About Data
-The dataset provides sales and order data for Elist’s product portfolio globally.
+The dataset provides sales and order data for ZapNest’s product portfolio globally.
 The raw dataset consists of about 108,000 rows:
 *	Workbook for analysis and more detailed insights can be found here.
 *	For more details about the dataset and the data cleaning process check out the ERD and the Dataset Summary & Issue Log
 *	See more of my exploration and analysis in SQL.